 Bramley apples are the mainstay of English apple cookery, and Bramley's Seedling apple trees are a common feature of English gardens and orchards.
-Bramley is also a popular variety in North America, and unlike many English apple varieties, it is well-suited to the North American climate of cold winters and long hot summers.

 In most respects Bramley is an excellent apple variety for the garden or small orchard, being easy to grow, very productive, and with good natural disease resistance.
 For anyone with an interest in apple cookery or juice production it is an essential choice.

-• Bramley trees are not self-fertile, although like many triploid varieties they do seem to have some partial self-fertility.
+- Bramley trees are not self-fertile - although like many triploid varieties they do seem to have some partial self-fertility.

 The classic sign that you have a pollination problem with your Bramley tree is if the tree looks healthy, and produces lots of blossom, but no apple fruitlets form after the blossom finishes.

 The ideal solution is to find two other different varieties that will pollinate the Bramley tree - and also each other.
 Fortunately Bramley flowers in the middle of the main apple blossom season, so there is a wide choice of varieties that will pollinate it.
-If you live in a suburban area or village in an apple-growing district you will probably find there are sufficient compatible trees in neighboring gardens.
+If you live in a suburban area or village in an apple-growing district you will probably find there are sufficient compatible trees in neighbouring gardens.
 In the worst case you will have to buy 2 other compatible trees and plant them yourself.
 (Note that these do not have to be full-size trees, they just need to be compatible and planted near enough to enable bees to travel between them and the Bramley).

 Our online pollination checker lists more apple varieties that will pollinate Bramley's Seedling.